 The Issuer is exposed to changes in the rating methodologies applied by rating agencies.
 Any changes of such methodologies may result in an adverse change in the ratings given to the Issuer or the Securities which in turn may materially and adversely affect the Issuer's collateral management operations, financial condition or capital market standing.

-33 The regulation and reform of "benchmarks" may adversely affect the value or operation of Securities linked to or referencing such "benchmarks"
+39. The regulation and reform of "benchmarks" (such as LIBOR or EURIBOR) may adversely affect the value or operation of Securities linked to or referencing such "benchmarks"